 Dr. André Plante, Vice President | Academic Affairs + Provost

 Dr. Plante arrives to AUArts after serving as Associate Vice President, Corporate Planning, Facilities and Sustainability at Sheridan College in Ontario.
-Over the last seven years, he worked to create a stewardship approach to Academic Resources and Learning Spaces in order to align the college needs with the strategic plan and better control the institution’s fast-growing footprint.
+Over the last seven years, he worked to create a stewardship approach to Academic Resources and Learning Spaces in order to align the university needs with the strategic plan and better control the institution’s fast-growing footprint.
 Previously, as Dean of Academic Planning and Development, he lead a cross-disciplinary team involved in Curriculum and Faculty Development, Quality Assurance, Learning Technologies, Policies, Strategic Planning and Institutional Research.